Dyson Racing: IMSA GTP: 1985-88

 Rob Dyson bought a Porsche 962 (chassis 101) from privateer Bruce Leven.
 He and co-driver Drake Olson won their first race at Lime Rock Park in May 1985, even though they were running the smaller 2.8-liter engine compared to the other 962s' 3.2-liter engines.
 The team went on to win two more races with Olson winning the inaugural Porsche Cup of North America.
 It was the first of four consecutive Porsche Cups for the Dyson team.

 The team took home three more IMSA GTP wins in both 1986 and 1987 with Price Cobb placing second in the championship both years.
 In 1986, Rob Dyson was named Most Improved Driver and Pat Smith Mechanic of the Year.
 James Weaver joined Dyson Racing in 1987, won his debut race at Road Atlanta with Cobb, and from 1988 onwards the Englishman drove for the team until his retirement twenty years later.

 1988 was the year of eight in a row wins for the Nissan GTP ZX Turbo.
 Dyson Racing had two of the three wins for Porsche that year – at Miami in February and San Antonio in September.
 The San Antonio win, scored with Dyson's unique 962-DR1 chassis, ended Nissan’s win streak.

 IMSA GTP / Indy Car: 1989

-Adding an open-wheel racing program to the IMSA program, James Weaver and John Paul Jr. ran four CART races in their Lola T88/00 Cosworth, with a best finish of eleventh at Long Beach, CA.
+Adding an open-wheel racing program to the IMSA program, James Weaver and John Paul Jr. ran four CART races in a Lola T88/00 Cosworth, with a best finish of eleventh at Long Beach, CA.

 Rob Dyson and John Paul Jr. drove the IMSA GTP race at their home track of Lime Rock, CT in their Porsche 962.